bretthop/projectchooser/README.md

 * Project Domain (or Project) - A domain that Proposals will belong to, and Users can vote on which Proposal gets implements next within that project
 * Proposal - An idea, feature, or unit of work that belongs to a Project Domain.
 Users vote for Proposals and, when the Voting Duration has finished, the Proposal with the most votes will be selected to be next implemented
-* User - A user of the system, there role is to add, and vote for, Proposals
+* User - A user of the system, their role is to add, and vote for, Proposals
 * Voting Duration - An amount of time where a User can vote on Proposals for a given Project Domain.
 Each Project Domain can have its own Voting Duration.